 Freud saw psychiatric disorders – at one level at least – as resulting from the conflict between the express-self Id (at its peak, RED) and the conform-to-expectations Superego (BLUE) when the Reality Principle of the Ego is unable to reconcile these two competing systems.
-To protect itself, the mind (selfplex) will employ a number of defence mechanisms such as repression, displacement, denial and intellectualisation.
+To protect itself, the mindwill employ a number of defence mechanisms in the selfplex such as repression, displacement, denial and intellectualisation.

 However, the suppressed problem is likely ‘leak’ through, perhaps in disturbing dreams and/or abnormal or depressed behaviour.